DapperDragon/Chord-Progession-and-Structure-Generator/README.md

 # Chord Progession and Structure Generator

 Writers block got you down?
-now it can get you less down!
+Now it can get you less down!

-Simply run this python program to get all sorts of suggestions including structure, key and chords!
+Simply run this Python program to get suggestions including structure, key and chords!

 ## Description